Selling WP101: From solopreneur to team player

 To say that I’m thrilled would be an understatement.
 I could never have imagined a role better suited to my skills, experience, and passions.
 Still, this was not a decision I made lightly, nor has it been without the full range of emotions.
 With hindsight, it’s been a long time coming.

-For the first 26 years of my career, I worked as a freelance designer creating logos, websites, and branding materials for my clients in and around the Greater Houston Area.
+For the first 26 years of my career, I was a freelance designer, creating logos, websites, and branding materials for my clients in and around the Greater Houston Area.

-I started building WordPress-powered websites for my clients in 2006 because it was relatively easy to learn and use, especially compared to other options at the time.
-But it still wasn’t completely intuitive, and even to this day, requires some amount of training to get up to speed.
+I started building WordPress-powered websites for my clients in 2006 because it was relatively easy to learn and use, compared to other options at the time.
+But it still wasn’t completely intuitive, and even to this day, requires training to get up to speed.

-So I started offering one-on-one, in-person WordPress training for my clients.
-And soon, I could teach my clients how to use WordPress in about an hour.
+So I provided my clients with individualized, onsite WordPress training.
+After a few sessions, I could teach my clients the WordPress basics in about an hour.

 Still, in-person WordPress training isn’t practical at scale.
 After all, there are only so many hours in the day.
-So, I created a series of video tutorials I could provide to my clients.
-Then, they could watch the videos at their own pace and return anytime they needed a refresher.
+So, I decided to record a series of WordPress video tutorials and publish them on a private site, so my clients could watch the videos at their own pace and return anytime they needed a refresher.

 WordPress 101 is Born

 In September 2008, I recorded the first WordPress 101 video tutorial series.
 My clients loved them.
 So did my friends, many of whom were also WordPress developers.
-Soon, they began sending their clients to watch the WordPress 101 videos on my site, WP101.com.
+And soon, they began sending their clients to watch the tutorials on my site, WP101.com.

-In the years that followed, I continued to update and re-record the WordPress 101 videos with every release of the WordPress software.
+In the years that followed, I updated and re-recorded the WordPress 101 videos with every major release of the WordPress software.
 And in 2016, I officially closed LeftLane Designs so I could give my full attention to WP101.

 I never dreamed it would become one of the most popular WordPress video tutorial series in the world or that millions of people worldwide would learn how to use WordPress by watching the videos I created.